Skip to main content

 HIGH AVAILABILITY

-Sri Lanka has a significant Muslim population, and halal food is widely available, particularly in cities and towns.
-Many restaurants are halal-certified, and halal meat can be easily found in markets.
+With a sizable Muslim population, Sri Lanka has halal food readily available, particularly in cities and towns.
+Plenty of restaurants are halal-certified, and halal meat is easy to find in markets.

 gluten-free